renukakanse/Smart-Attendance-System-Management/README.md

 Completed Task:

-Built Login-in ,Dashboard, Events, and Timetable, pages for Admin/Teacher panel with basic UI and navigation.
+Built Profile , Login-in ,Dashboard, Events, and Timetable, pages for Admin/Teacher panel with basic UI and navigation.

 Dashboard – Displays overall stats and quick access links

 Events – View and manage upcoming school events

+Profile - In this we can add edit or remove the student

 Timetable – Admin can allocate and manage class schedules for teachers